eledelaf/protest-event-analysis-nlp/README.md

 user = eledelaf@ucm.es
 pasword = Dukvyn-kynmi5-hurmed

-If this does not work there is a copy of the two data bases in 8.MongoDB
+If this does not work there is a copy of the two data bases in 8.MongoDB, with a code that downloads the data directly from MongoDB

 ## Order of the code:
 1. Filer MediaCloud URLs: python 2.Data_cleaning/FirstQuery.py